Fullmetal404/OurvleClone/README.md

 ## Features
 - **User Authentication:** Secure login and registration for students and lectures.
 - **Course Enrollment:** Creation of and enrollment in available courses.
-- **Content Management:** Instructors can upload and manage course materials.
+- **Content Management:** Lectures can upload and manage course materials.
 - **Assignment Handling:** Supports assignment submissions and grading.
 - **Interactive Dashboard:** Personalized views for students and instructors.